modernecotech/Automatic_puppet_theatre/readme.txt

 components of system

+1- A Libreoffice spreadsheet template to write out the script and sequences of the theatre play
-1- pysimplegui User interface for setting up the script 2- output of controls for arduino - either for preloading on arduino or for remote dispatch of individual controls line by line to arduino from computer.
+2- pysimplegui User interface for setting up the script 3- output of controls for ESP32 - for preloading on ESP32

+use pyserial for real time control (in the first version this is not used). or use subsystem call to load the file using the arduino ide.

+Use UDP multicast to start / pause / rewind the script on all the ESP32s in sync.

-use pyserial for real time control. or use subsystem call to load the file using the arduino ide Convert the text to International Phonetics using the english-to-ipa library then convert the phonetics symbols to motor movements.
+Convert the text to International Phonetics using the english-to-ipa library then convert the phonetics symbols to motor movements.